RenderKit/ospray/doc/api.md

   : Parameters accepted by the framebuffer.

-### Pixel Operation {-}
+### Image Operation {-}

-Pixel operations are functions that are applied to every pixel that gets written into a framebuffer.
+Image operations are functions that are applied to every pixel of a frame.
 Examples include post-processing, filtering, blending, tone mapping, or sending tiles to a display wall.
 To create a new pixel operation of given type `type` use

-    OSPPixelOp ospNewPixelOp(const char *type);
+    OSPImageOperation ospNewImageOperation(const char *type);

 #### Tone Mapper {-}

 The tone mapper is a pixel operation which implements a generic filmic tone mapping operator.
 Using the default parameters it approximates the Academy Color Encoding System (ACES).
-The tone mapper is created by passing the type string "`tonemapper`" to `ospNewPixelOp`.
+The tone mapper is created by passing the type string "`tonemapper`" to `ospNewImageOperation`.
 The tone mapping curve can be customized using the parameters listed in the table below.

   ----- ---------  --------    -----------------------------------------